paluh/purescript-undefined-is-not-a-problem/README.md

 ### `NoProblem.Closed.*` approach

 There is realy no difference in the API provided by this module so we have `Coerce` class and `coerce` function here.
-The only difference is that the closes instance chain and tries to force unification of uninified types.
+The only difference is that I'm closing the instance chain and trying to force unification in the last instance.

 #### Pros